brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

     ```

     (Source: http://craig-russell.co.uk/2015/07/13/cromebook-debian-i3.html, accessed 20170303.)

+    But if we are doing Ubuntu, use:

+    ```bash
+    sudo sh ~/Downloads/crouton -n ubuntu -t x11,extension,keyboard,cli-extra,gtk-extra,xfce
+    ```

-    You will be asked for a password if you have not already set one up.
+    In either case, you will be asked for a password if you have not already set one up.

     When the installation is correct, the script finishes: